voucherifyio/voucherify-openapi/docs/guides/campaign_recipes/Locking-Validation-Session.md

 }
 ```

-## Step 3: Track redemption
+### Step 3: Track redemption

-If the redemption request includes a proper session.key value, the request is validated and the redemption is executed.
+If the redemption request includes a proper `session.key` value, the request is validated and the redemption is executed.
 When Voucherify registers a new redemption for the locked resource, the session is automatically released.

 <!-- ![Redemption success](../../assets/img/guides_campaigns_recipes_locking_validation_session_redemption_successful_1.png "Successful redemption") -->
 ![Redemption success](https://files.readme.io/949dd30-redemption.png "Successful redemption")

-In case you'd like to remove an established session manually, use [Release Validation Session](ref:release-validation-session) endpoint.
+If you need to remove an established session manually, use the [Release Validation Session](ref:release-validation-session) endpoint.

-> 🚧 Locking session in short
+> 👍 Locking Session in Short
 >
 > Registering a session will record a temporary usage for the specified timeframe.
 This means it will influence other incoming validation and redemption requests until the session is released.
 >